chloeBarraza/grocery/README.md

 # A grocery list app demonstrating/practicing both front and back-end skills.

 ## Routes used in the database
-* app.post for new item
+1) app.post, to make a new item.
-  - This post inserts into our table the new value/s added by user then returns the value/s. **//come back to**
+    - This route inserts into the table the new value/s added by user then returns the value/s.
-*  app.get
+2) app.get, to get all items.
+    - This route selects all from the table.
+3) app.get, to get one item.
+    - This route selects one item from the table by a specific ID that is provided by the user.
+4) app.put, to update item.
+    - This route selects the list item by ID then updates the description.
+5) app.delete, to delete an item.
+    - This route selects the list item by ID then deletes the item from the table.

-## How to set up the server to our grocery list app
+## How to set up the server
 * After opening the database.sql file in the sever folder and launching the psql shell copy and paste line 1 of database.sql into the shell and create the database.
 * Connect to the database you just created then copy and paste lines 3-6 in the database.sql file into the psql shell to create the table.
 * Your server is now ready for use!

-## Getting started
+## Getting the app started
 * Open up this code in your preferred IDE.
 * Launch the first terminal.
   - cd into server.